AOEpeople/meals/README.md

 ## Features (User)

 ### Meal enrollment
-Sign in with LDAP credentials over Keycloakand select your preferred meals on landing page.
+Sign in with LDAP credentials over Keycloak and select your preferred meals on landing page.

 ### Invite guest for a meal
 You need to be signed in with LDAP credentials and you will see small share icon on each day in a week.